scala/scala-lang/_posts/2021-09-27-gsoc-conclusion.md

 Scala GSoC 2021 would not have been possible without our Mentors that dedicated their time and energy as volunteers to guide new contributors.
-Thank you mentors for the great work we hope to see you in the next edition(s)!
+Thank you mentors for the great work.
+We hope to see you in the next edition(s)!

 Here are a few of the comments that students submitted: